mc-petry/route-tree/README.md

 # menu-system

-Powerful and simple tool to build a complex menu tree.\
+Powerful and simple tool to build a complex menu tree.
-Use it with TypeScript for full intellisense.

 # Usage